 Read MoreHard-level Solana interview questions covering advanced optimization, security, and complex program design.
 Q1: How do you implement advanced account compression and state optimization?
 Answer: State Compression: 1// Use Merkle trees for state 2use merkle_tree::MerkleTree; 3 4pub struct CompressedState { 5 tree: …

 Read MoreMedium-level Solana interview questions covering advanced program development, optimization, and architecture.
 Q1: How do you implement cross-program invocations (CPIs)?
-Answer: CPI Basics: 1use solana_program::{ 2 program::invoke, 3 account_info::AccountInfo, 4}; 5 6pub fn call_other_program( 7 program_id: …
+Answer: CPI Basics: 1use solana_program::{ 2 program::invoke, 3 account_info::AccountInfo, 4}; 5 6pub fn call_other_program( 7 program_id: &Pubkey, 8 …

 Read MoreSolana Proof of History Consensus Interview Questions